Dr Roger Nascimento

 Social Sciences for Health

 Dr Roger Nascimento teaches in the MSc in International Health and Tropical Medicine, an interdisciplinary course of the Centre for Tropical Medicine and Global Health, University of Oxford.
-He is also a Research Affiliate of the Institute of Social and Cultural Anthropology.
 He is interested in anthropology of medicine and anthropology of Islam, and his research has been concerned with different understandings and practices of professionalism according to religion affiliation and ethnic identity.
 His studies are focused on the contemporary forms of medical professionalism among Muslim societies and the lived experiences of Muslim learners in international professional education systems.